brasov2de/PCFTraining/3_DatasetPCF/Assets/Lab3.md

 ```typescript
 const [columns, setColumns] = React.useState<IColumn[]>([]);
 ```
 and inside the useEffect we'll add the columns setter.
 We get all columns using the dataset.columns.
 If we have a column with the alias "happyProperty".
-You're useEffect should look now like this
+Replace your useEffect with this:

 ```typescript
   React.useEffect(() => {